 was a New York Times bestseller and selected by both The Economist

 and the U.K.’s Guardian

 as a Best Book of 2003.
-Her second book, Day of Empire: How Hyperpowers Rise to Global Dominance—and Why They Fall
+She is also the author of the critically acclaimed Day of Empire: How Hyperpowers Rise to Global Dominance — and Why They Fall

-was an international bestseller and translated into 30 languages.
+, a runaway international bestseller translated into 30 languages.
 Her latest New York Times

 bestseller, The Triple Package: How Three Unlikely Traits Explain the Rise and Fall of Cultural Groups

 Professor Chua has appeared on Good Morning America, The Today Show, The Colbert Report, Charlie Rose, and Real Time with Bill Maher.
 She has addressed numerous government and policymaking institutions, including the Brookings Institution, the CIA, the World Economic Forum in Davos, and the World Knowledge Forum in Seoul.
 In 2011, Professor Chua was named one of Time magazine's 100 most influential people, one of the Atlantic Monthly's Brave Thinkers, and one of Foreign Policy's Global Thinkers.
 She also received the Yale Law School's "Best Teaching" award.

 International Business Transactions